laravel/docs/blade.md

 <a name="accessing-parent-data"></a>
 #### Accessing Parent Data

 Sometimes you may want to access data from a parent component inside a child component.
-In these cases, you can use the `@aware` directive to make outside data available inside the component.
+In these cases, you may use the `@aware` directive.
 For example, imagine we are building a complex menu component consisting of a parent `<x-menu>` and child `<x-menu.item>`:

     <x-menu color="purple">
         <x-menu.item>...</x-menu.item>